Lèse-majesté in Japan: Background

-Subsequently, in the “Penal Code” revised in 1908, the Lèse-majesté was stipulated in Articles 74 and 76 of Part II, Chapter 1, "Crimes against the Imperial Family".
+Subsequently, in the “Penal Code” revised in 1908, the lèse-majesté was stipulated in Articles 74 and 76 of Part II, Chapter 1, "Crimes against the Imperial Family".
 The content of the law was largely in keeping with the old Penal Code.
-Then, with the Manchurian Incident of 1931, Japan's war of aggression began.
+Then, with the Manchurian Incident of 1931, the Second Sino-Japanese War began.
 In 1940, on the occasion of the "2,600th anniversary of the Emperor's accession to the throne," the Bureau of Shrines was promoted to a Institute of Divinities, and with the intensification of the war, the doctrine of the national identity was inspired.
 Japan was regarded as a divine country of unparalleled power, ruled by an emperor of the unbroken imperial line and Hakko Ichiu, meaning world domination, became the slogan for the "Holy War”.
 In addition to this, the Law on Religious Organizations was enforced that year, accelerating the state's control over religion.
 Afterward, in 1941, the Pacific War began with the Japanese attack on Pearl Harbor.

 As a result, in 1945, with the atomic bombings of Hiroshima and Nagasaki and the entry of the Soviet Union into the war, Japan accepted the Potsdam Declaration and surrendered unconditionally, ending World War II.
 In December 1945, immediately after the defeat, the GHQ (Supreme Headquarters of the Allied Powers) issued a Shinto directive, ordering the abolition of State Shinto and the separation of politics and religion.
-In accordance with the strong instructions of the Supreme Commander of the Allied Powers, MacArthur, and the spirit of the new constitution, which respects the equality of individuals, Articles 73-76 of Chapter I of Part II of the Current Penal Code, "Crimes against the Imperial Family," including "Lèse-majesté" were abolished in the "Law Partially Amending the Penal Code" (Law No. 124), which was promulgated on October 26, 1947 and came into effect on November 15, 1947.
+In accordance with the strong instructions of the Supreme Commander of the Allied Powers, MacArthur, and the spirit of the new constitution, which respects the equality of individuals, Articles 73-76 of Chapter I of Part II of the Current Penal Code, "Crimes against the Imperial Family," including "lèse-majesté" were abolished in the "Law Partially Amending the Penal Code" (Law No. 124), which was promulgated on October 26, 1947 and came into effect on November 15, 1947.